Snow Skin Mooncakes: Detailed Recipe! | The Woks of Life

 Traditional mooncakes, like our lotus mooncakes with salted egg yolks, involve making a pastry with flour and inverted sugar/golden syrup.
 This creates a shiny and glossy exterior and soft texture.

 Snow Skin Mooncakes, on the other hand, aren’t baked at all.
-They’re made with two types of rice flour (regular and glutinous) and wheat starch.
+They’re made with two types of rice flour (regular and glutinous, a.k.a. sweet rice flour ) and wheat starch.
 They have a slightly gooey, chewy texture that people across Asia (and the world!) love.

 Important Differences from Traditional Mooncakes